-Elite Octane, LLC is a privately held company currently constructing a dry mill ethanol plant near Atlantic, Iowa.
-We anticipate commencing operations during the third quarter of 2018.
+Elite Octane, LLC is a privately held company that owns a dry mill ethanol plant near Atlantic, Iowa.
+We commenced operations in July 2018.
 The 102-acre site is situated just north of Atlantic, IA in Cass County.
 It possesses many characteristics that all came together to make the project viable, including:

 - Iowa Interstate Railroad with 286,000 lb access to Chicago, IL and Council Bluffs, IA.
 The IAIS interconnects with Class I railroads to move our finished products both east and west, wherever the best value is located.

 - Northern Natural Gas maintains a major interstate pipeline just 3 miles north of the site with available capacity.
-We will construct and own a 6” pipeline to connect the site to natural gas.
+We constructed and own a 6” pipeline to connect the site to natural gas.

-- Atlantic Municipal Utilities possesses a 69kV line into the site and is constructing a new substation to serve our electricity needs.
+- Atlantic Municipal Utilities possesses a 69kV line into the site and constructed a new substation to serve our electricity needs.

-- Cass County is paving more than 2 miles of gravel roads and paying for the installation of the gray water pipe to connect the city treatment plant and our site.
+- Cass County paved more than 2 miles of gravel roads and paid for the installation of the gray water pipe to connect the city treatment plant and our site.
 Cass County, a key partner and critical contributor to the project, leveraged the future property tax payments that Elite Octane will make to the county to make these investments and make the site viable.

 - Previous entrepreneurs that saw the benefits an ethanol plant could bring to Cass County built infrastructure during 2006 to 2008.
 The site included previously constructed fermenter foundations, process tank foundations, energy center foundations, dry distillers grain storage building, administration building, much of the grading and drainage features and eight water wells.